 The iPhone includes built-in Bluetooth support so you can use this wireless technology to connect to other Bluetooth-capable devices.
-The most likely devices to connect to your iPhone in this way are Bluetooth headphones, speakers, headsets, or car audio/entertainment/information systems, but you can also use Bluetooth to connect to other kinds of devices, most notably keyboards.
+The most likely devices to connect to your iPhone in this way are Bluetooth headphones (such as Apple AirPods), speakers, headsets, or car audio/entertainment/information systems, but you can also use Bluetooth to connect to other kinds of devices, most notably keyboards.